 Evaporative Emission Control System (EVAP): The EVAP system prevents raw gasoline from escaping the vehicle and evaporating into the atmosphere.
 As part of the inspection, the technician visually inspects the EVAP system and associated plumbing for defects or modifications.
 The technician will either pass or fail the EVAP system based observations made during the test.

-Exhaust Gas Recirculation (EGR): The vehicle's Exhaust Gas Recirculation system reroutes exhaust gases back through the intake manifold to lower engine temperatures and, in so doing, reduces NOx emissions.
-The EGR functional test is part of the two-speed idle (TSI) test, but is not necessary for the ASM (BAR-97) test, because that equipment tests for NOx.
+Exhaust Gas Recirculation (EGR): The vehicle's Exhaust Gas Recirculation system reroutes exhaust gases back through the intake manifold to lower engine temperatures and, in so doing, reduces emissions.
+The EGR functional test is part of the two-speed idle (TSI), but is not necessary for the ASM (BAR-97), because that equipment tests for NOx.

 Fail: The level of harmful emissions from this vehicle, on this portion of the test, exceeds the range of what is reasonable for this model/engine combination, and is contributing to unhealthy air in California.

 Fillpipe Restrictor: A functional test of the fuel pipe restrictor is performed only on vehicles being initially registered in California.
 If the fuel pipe restrictor is oversized due to tampering, then the fuel pipe restrictor functional test fails.

 Fuel EVAP Functional: A functional test of the evaporative emission control system is under development by the Bureau.
 Until the test is implemented, the technician will enter "non applicable" into the analyzer for this test.